Gaigogo/proj_prac/README.md

 ****************************************
 3.openssl speed on sm3
 ***************************************
-4.verify the pitfalls with proof-of-concept code（sm2）
+4.verify the pitfalls with proof-of-concept code
 *****************************************